BloomTech-Labs/github-flow-labs/README.md

   - You will be able to _merge_ the **master** branch onto your feature branch.
   - You will be able to resolve any _merge conflicts_ that come up.
   - You will be able to delete a feature branch.
+  - You will be able to get schwifty.

 ## Introduction